 Peer counselors are students whose primary aim is to be of friendly assistance to other students.
 Peer counselors can be especially helpful in answering questions for new students during orientation and registration periods.
-They are also available to students each weekday from 9:00 am to 3:00 pm in the Peer Counseling Center, on the main floor of Building A. The Peer Counselors invite you to call them at 397-3000, extension 240, or stop by to share an idea, get information, and perhaps, meet a friend.
+The Peer Counselors invite you to stop by to share an idea, get information, and perhaps meet a friend at their information table outside of J143.